FazleRabbbiferdaus172/Owlery/tutorial-3-owl-creating-sub-components/readme.md

 const app = new App(MainComponenet)
 app.mount(document.body)
 ```
-Of course.
-Here is a corrected version of the text with improved grammar and spelling for clarity:

----

 This code imports OWL essentials, then defines two components named `Parent` and `Child`.

 In OWL, components are class-based and must inherit from the `Component` class.
 The `Component` class has a few `static properties` that are needed to completely define a component.
 One of these is the `template` static property, which defines the component's structure in the DOM tree.
 Depending on your use case, you may need to define other static properties.